 A blank text box will appear.
 Paste your code or script into this section …

-(CJT code area)
+(CJT code field)

-(Specify where to add your block of code)
+(Specify where to add your code block)

-(Access more CJT features via toolbar icons)
+(Access plugin functionality via toolbar icons)

-Click Save All Changes to save your code settings …
+Click the ‘Save All Changes’ button after creating or editing your code block to save your code settings …

 How To View Page Code In Firefox

-(Viewing page code in Firefox)
+(Viewing hidden page code in Firefox)

-Use the search function (Ctrl+F) or scroll down the screen until you spot the code that you have added (if adding code to the header section, it will normally be contained between the <head> and </head> tags) …
+Use the search function (Ctrl+F) or scroll down the screen until you see the code that you have added (if adding code to a page header, it will typically be placed between the <head> and </head> tags) …